MEINNASTIE/MEINNASTIE/README.md

 ### <div align="center">Hello there</div>

-- ✍️ I’m currently working on Alpha-S Frontend interface / Custom set ups
+- ✍️ I’m currently working on Alpha-S Frontend interface and Spectrotracer webconfig interface/ Custom set ups

 - 🌱 Learning more about Python / C# and SQL